cobaltt7/OneAuth/src/docs/auth.md

     -   subscribe
     -   trace
     -   unlock
+    -   unsubscribe

-    -   unsubscribe The function takes three arguments:
+    The function takes three arguments:

-    1. _`req`_: Express request object
+    1. _`request`_: Express request object
-    2. _`res`_: Express response object
+    2. _`response`_: Express response object
     3. _`sendResponse`_: Function to be run once you are at a point where you can access the user's data without any further interaction.
 Takes three arguments:
         1. _`tokenOrData`_: Token _returned by the **client**_ that can be passed to the `getData` function.
 Alternatively, this can be the user's data if the client doesn't return tokens (see `rawData`).
         2. _`url`_: URL to redirect to after the user gives permission.
 Should be sourced from `{{ url }}` (in `link`).

-        3. _`res`_: Express response object You can have multiple of these in the same object as long as the method is different.
+You can have multiple of these in the same object as long as the method is different.

 -   **`pages[]backendPage`**: Page that handles the said HTTP requests.
 Relative to `/auth/`.
 -   **`getData`**: Function that returns a users' data based on a token.
 Takes one argument:
     1. **`token`**: Token that came from `pages[].METHOD.sendResponse` in the `tokenOrData` parameter.